epyklion/xmrig-no-donation-fees/README.md

 # xmrig-no-donation-fees
 XMRIG modified with no donation or dev fees.
 Built for you already
-# previous releases will be below here
+# previous releases will be below here (Download form mediafire)